lost password linux

 From there, you get access to the file system, but it’s mounted in read-only mode.

-You can change that with this command:
+You can change that with the mount command:

 mount -n -o remount,rw /